paperswithcode/releasing-research-code/README.md

 2. Training code
 3. Evaluation code
 4. Pre-trained models
-5. README file includes table of results accompanied by precise command to run to produce those results
+5. README file including table of results accompanied by precise commands to run/produce those results

-We found that NeurIPS 2019 repositories that have all five of these components got the highest number of GitHub stars.
+NeurIPS 2019 repositories that had all five of these components got the highest number of GitHub stars.

 We'll explain each one in some detail below.